 - Band H (over £212,000): £3,947 per year

 Every property in Scotland has an assigned council tax band.
-You can check yours on the Scottish Assessors Association website.
-Just enter your address and it’ll tell you your band.
+You can check yours for free on the Scottish Assessors Association website.
+Just enter your address and it’ll tell you your band, then match it to the table above to see exactly what you’ll pay.
 The Glasgow Assessor is responsible for valuing and banding all properties in the city.

 If you’ve just moved, your band will be on your council tax bill.
 If you’re looking at a property before moving in, check the SAA website or ask the landlord/estate agent.